fixmanish/git-learn/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 Manish added this line for his learning process

+Manish proposing another merge conflict